As a business owner, understanding your ideal customer profiles is a pivotal aspect of success in today’s competitive market.

-How Making Customer Profiles Can Boost Sales
+How Building Customer Profiles Can Boost Sales

 Absolutely not, at least not if you want your sales and marketing campaigns to succeed.

 Understanding Your Customers Means Understanding Their Pain Points, Too

 You have to get to know them so you can ascertain what their problems or pain points are and how you can help them.

-It’s also crucial if you want to make a sale and even repeat sales.
+It’s also crucial if you want to make sales.

 You Waste Less Time on Unsuccessful Tactics, Driving More Sales Faster

 Imagine you went into an interaction with a new customer and you knew mostly what they liked and what they didn’t already.
 You can discard tactics that don’t work and close the deal faster.

 Forging a Solid Professional Relationship Could Lead to Repeat Business

 Compare that with being uncertain about what the customer wants.
 If you’re not even convinced you can sell to this customer, they won’t be convinced to buy.

-Ideal Customer Profile Examples
+4 Ideal Customer Profile Examples to Begin With

-The Demographic-Based Buyer Persona
+The Demographic-based Buyer Persona

 Image courtesy of AeroLeads

 We also learn that she’s married, has children, works in HR, and has been in the same field for about a decade.
-Through the profile, we can get glimpses into her personality as well.
+Through this customer profile, we can get glimpses into her personality as well.

 Image courtesy of Fit Small Business

-Shopping Behavior-Based Profile
+Shopping Behavior-based Customer Profile

 Image courtesy of Template Business

 She’s a 32-year-old woman who’s married and has two children.
 Based in Austin, she’s a stay-at-home wife whose husband makes a lot of money.
 Pamela Power Shopper has a college education.

 She’s considered an “expert level shopper” who does most of her shopping online, including gifts for loved ones and household items for the family.

-Business Executive-Based Profile
+Business Executive Customer Profile

 Image courtesy of Pinterest

-Steve is a CEO for a very big, wealthy company and has a decade of experience in his role.
-He’s described as innovative and communicative, using social media and email.
+Steve is a CEO for a large organization and has a decade of experience in his role.
+He’s described as innovative and communicative, often using social media and email.